justinegeffen/mattermost_raspberrypi_recipe/README.md

 mysql> exit
 ```

 During this process I encountered an issue where I wasn’t prompted to choose a MySQL root password so I couldn’t log in as root.
-While you may not encounter that, I found some handy steps at [How to set, change, and recover a MySQL root password] (https://www.techrepublic.com/article/how-to-set-change-and-recover-a-mysql-root-password/).
+While you may not encounter that, I found some handy steps at [How to set, change, and recover a MySQL root password](https://www.techrepublic.com/article/how-to-set-change-and-recover-a-mysql-root-password/).

 Install Mattermost Server
 --------------------------